jacobkap/crimebythenumbers/docs/graphing-2.md

 #>                             0.02                             0.02
 #>                              oar                              pen
 #>                             0.02                             0.02
-#>                     pepper spray                            spear
+#>                          stapler              vehicle and machete
 #>                             0.02                             0.02
-#>                          stapler                        tire iron
+#>                    walking stick                       wasp spray
 #>                             0.02                             0.02
-#>              vehicle and machete                    walking stick
-#>                             0.02                             0.02
-#>                       wasp spray                           wrench
+#>                           wrench
-#>                             0.02                             0.02
+#>                             0.02
 ```

 Now it is a little easier to interpret.
 In over half of the cases the victim was carrying a gun.
 15% of the time they had a knife.
 And 6% of the time they were unarmed.
 In 4% of cases there is no data on any weapon.
 That leaves about 20% of cases where one of the many rare weapons were used, including some that overlap with one of the more common categories.

 Think about how you'd graph this data.
-There are 95 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
+There are 96 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
 Should we graph all of them?
 No, that would overwhelm any graph.
 For a useful graph we would need to combine many of these into a single category - possibly called "other weapons."
 And how do we deal with values where they could meet multiple larger categories?
 There is not always a clear answer for these types of questions.
 It depends on what data you're interested in, the goal of the graph, the target audience, and personal preference.

 Let's keep exploring the data by looking at gender and race.